 How Does Laser Floater Removal Work?

-During laser floater removal, Dr. Johnson applies low-energy laser light to the eye through a microscope to evaporate the strands or clumps of vitreous that are causing the floaters.
+During laser floater removal, we apply low-energy laser light to the eye through a microscope to evaporate the strands or clumps of vitreous that are causing the floaters.
 The floaters are evaporated into small bubbles of gas, which promptly dissolve and are absorbed by the body.

 After treatment, patients usually do not need to wear any eye patches or use special eye drops.
 Most can go about their normal daily activities without any restrictions.